Last visit: April 23, 2023

 - Yard House at The Battery (great national chain right across from main entrance.)

 - Taps at Ph’East (Battery.
-Surprisingly strong beer list in the bar area of this Asian restaurant.)
+Surprisingly strong beer list in the bar area of this Asian food hall.)

 One bar in the area worth hitting: